 “Hello,” called another KGB uniform.
 A major by the medals on his chest.

 “Hello,” Vaughn replied, saluting, hoping his Russian sounded okay.

 Finding the room where they were keeping the child was easy, considering the security protocols the KGB had in place.
 Fingering the tranquilizer, he moved into the dark, cold room, the last one in the singular hallway of Novgorod 21.
 He watched in horror as he saw a female child scribbling something with a unique-looking pen.
 She appeared to be under a trance.

-“Hello,” said the short Asian looking doctor in an almost offhand way.
+“Hello,” said the short Asian-looking doctor in an almost offhand way.
 He was used to the KGB guards making sporadic stops to check up on him and his work.
-The doctor was monitoring the child’s progress in the room walled off with glass that separated the child from the rest of the room.
-A crude video camera machine was set up overlooking the child.
+The doctor monitored the child’s progress in the room, walled off with glass that separated the child from the rest of the room.
+Someone had set up a crude video camera overlooking the child.

 “Hello,” Vaughn replied.

-This was too much.
-Every scribble the child made his heartbreak with the lightness of the girl’s small hand.
+It was too much.
+Every scribble the child made his heartbreak with the lightness of the girl’s tiny hand.
 Thinking fast, he subdued the guard that was watching over them and the doctor as well.
 Vaughn made his way to the child’s side in seconds.
 Untying the binding, he watched as the child left the trance she was in and began to speak broken English.

 “Help me,” she said, tears quickly forming in her brown eyes.

 “I’m going to,” Vaughn replied, picking her up in his arms and spiriting her away into the night.

 Vaughn and the girl landed in Buenos Aires, Argentina, in no time.
 She was confused by her kidnapping from the “bad people,” as she called them, but she immediately understood that Vaughn had taken her from the “bad people” for a reason.